Suburban Rail Loop: SRL East

+The first stage will connect Melbourne's eastern and south-eastern suburbs, including twin 26 km underground tunnels from Cheltenham to Box Hill via Monash University.
+Construction commenced in 2022 and is expected to open in 2035.
+Passengers will be able to interchange with the existing metropolitan rail network at Cheltenham, Clayton, Glen Waverley and Box Hill.
+Construction on SRL East began in mid 2022 and the first services are scheduled to start in 2035.

+In August 2023, the Suburban Connect consortium consisted of CPB Contractors, Ghella and Acciona was announced as the preferred bidder for the first package of 16 km of SRL East tunnels between Cheltenham and Glen Waverley.

-Proposed route
+Proposed extensions

-The SRL consists of four sections.
+The SRL will ultimately consist of four sections.
 SRL East and SRL North will form one continuous metro line stretching 60 km from Cheltenham to Melbourne Airport.
 The two western sections, SRL Airport and SRL West, are separate lines formed by distinct projects that would require an interchange to access.

 The SRL Strategic Assessment produced by Development Victoria in 2018 identified four distinct sections of the route, some of which are formed by other projects or existing rail corridors.
 The overall corridor selected was originally identified as a "middle" corridor, and was assessed against other routes closer to and further from the CBD before being prioritised for further investigation.

-SRL East

-SRL East will run between Southland station on the Frankston line and Box Hill station on the Belgrave and Lilydale lines and will be entirely underground along a new alignment.
-From south to north, SRL East would also include stations at Clayton on the Dandenong rail corridor; Monash University's Clayton campus; Glen Waverley station, the terminus of Glen Waverley line; and Burwood, near the main campus of Deakin University.
-Government press releases identify Clayton as the location of a "super-hub", allowing interchange between SRL services, frequent Dandenong corridor services, and regional Gippsland line services.

-A train stabling and maintenance depot will be built between Southland and Clayton stations in the suburb of Heatherton at the current Kingston Road landfill site.
-The rail line will briefly surface to enter the depot, which will initially house 13 trains but will be large enough to accommodate 30.

-SRL East began construction in 2022 and is planned to open by 2035.